Skip to content

 }

 Combined object containing both arguments and flags in a minimist-like format.
+Positional arguments are available under the _ key, and tokens after -- are available under the "--" key.

 Examples: